actions/setup-python/docs/advanced-usage.md

         python-version: ${{ matrix.python-version }}
     - run: python my_script.py
 ```
-More details on PyPy syntax can be found in the [Available versions of PyPy](#pypy) section.
+More details on the syntax for PyPy can be found in the [Available versions of PyPy](#pypy) section.

 ### Specifying multiple Python/PyPy versions
 The python-version input can get multiple python/pypy versions.
 The last specified version will be used as a default one.